amazon-archives/aws-serverless-auth-reference-app/Quickstart.md

 Setup is quick and easy.
 You'll provision an EC2 instance, and run the pre-built SpaceFinder Docker container.
 Once your AWS credentials and configured and the AWS resources are deployed, you'll start the Ionic 2 server which will serve up the hybrid mobile app.

+1. **Create a highly-privileged IAM user, if necessary.** The lab needs permissions to provision/de-provision Cognito User Pools, DynamoDB tables, S3 buckets, Lambda functions, API Gateway configurations, CloudFormation stacks, and IAM roles.
+You will need the AWS credentials (AWS Access Key and AWS Secret Access Key ID) associated with this highly-privileged user later on in step #5.
+	> All resources are created in your personal AWS account.
+This lab is self-contained and cleans up after itself by un-deploying all generated AWS resources.

 1. **Launch the EC2 instance** in your AWS account, using a public community AMI which contains a Docker image with a pre-configured SpaceFinder environment:

 	- **Public Community AMI**: `ami-bada16ac`